cljdoc/cljdoc-exerciser/README.md

 ## Some Tests

 ### Images
-When bringing in a README.md for with `cljdoc.edn`, its will be referenced from `doc/README.md`.
-Are image links automatically fixed up?

 Let's link to an image in a subdir with markdown syntax:

 ![alt for test image 1](images/test-image-1.png "test image 1 text")